-BRTB meetings are generally held on the fourth Tuesday of each month at the BMC offices located at 1500 Whetstone Way, Suite 300, Baltimore, MD 21230.Visit www.baltometro.org to learn more about the BRTB or to see a current calendar of meetings and events.
+\\ Designated voting representative of public transportation providers BRTB meetings are generally held on the fourth Tuesday of each month.
+Four meetings per year are in person and all meetings are available online.
+BMC offices are located at 1500 Whetstone Way, Suite 300, Baltimore, MD 21230.
+Visit www.baltometro.org to learn more about the BRTB or to see a current calendar of meetings and events.